-Handling two trading channels (offline and online channels) is relatively complicated.
-It is not a smart way to oversee two separate systems load with a bunch of data.
-Instead, an integration method can help synchronize some important data from the e-commerce platform, such as orders, inventory, customer information, and shipping to the ERP system.
+Handling two trading channels (offline and online) is relatively complicated.
+It is not a smart way to oversee two separate systems’ loads with a bunch of data.
+Instead, an integration method can help synchronize important data from the e-commerce platform, such as orders, inventory, customer information, and shipping, with the ERP system.
 Thanks to that automation, employees do not need to collect data manually.
-Moreover, the company will also easily manage these data more effectively on concentrated software.
+Furthermore, with concentrated software, the company will be able to manage these data more effectively.

 Customer Relationship Management ERP Integration

-CRM is an essential piece of software that holds customer data, their transactions, orders, contact information, etc. While ERP is software that stores information about the “capacity”, the enterprise’s resources.
+CRM is essential software that holds customer data, transactions, orders, contact information, etc. While ERP is software that stores information about “capacity,” the enterprise’s resources.
 Why not integrate the CRM system with the ERP system to make accurate predictions about purchasing power and selling power?
-Integrating the two software will give businesses an overall view of the picture of available resources to modify and offer campaigns to serve customers better.
+Integrating the two software systems will give businesses a comprehensive view of the available resources to modify and offer campaigns to serve their customers better.

 Accounting ERP Integration

 The process of integrating ERP and accounting software allows the ERP system to inherit accounting data and accounting functionalities.
-This is a great way to uphold an ERP system with a range of accounting features such as financial reporting, balance management, subscription management, collections, tax processing, and revenue recognition, etc.
+This is a great way to uphold an ERP system with various accounting features such as financial reporting, balance management, subscription management, collections, tax processing, revenue recognition, etc.

 Business Intelligence ERP Integration

-Business Intelligence (BI) software is an indispensable technology product of enterprises.
-BI solutions help companies collect internal data (customer service, marketing, sales…) as well as external data sources (customers, suppliers, social media, business).
-After that, the software conducts analysis, evaluation and then produces useful reports for business strategies.
+Business intelligence (BI) software is an indispensable technology product for enterprises.
+BI solutions help companies collect internal data (customer service, marketing, sales, etc.) and external data (customers, suppliers, social media, business).
+After that, the software analyzes, evaluates, and then produces useful reports for business strategies.
 Integrating BI systems with ERP solutions can leverage these two systems.
-In order to exchange business data information in real-time and create a seamless information flow.
+To exchange business data in real time and create a seamless information flow.